KDE/digikam-doc/batch_queue/metadata_tools.rst

 This tool automatically translates some key metadata into alternative language strings using an online translator service.
 Translatable entries are:

-    - :ref:`Title <captions_comments>`.
+    - :ref:`Title <captions_comments>`
-    - :ref:`Captions <captions_comments>`.
+    - :ref:`Captions <captions_comments>`
-    - :ref:`Copyrights <authorship_copyright>`.
+    - :ref:`Copyrights <authorship_copyright>`
-    - :ref:`Usage Terms <authorship_copyright>`.
+    - :ref:`Usage Terms <authorship_copyright>`

-The translations settings can be modified from the dedicated :ref:`Localize Setup Panel <localize_settings>`.
+The translations settings can be modified from the dedicated :ref:`Localize Settings Panel <localize_settings>`.
 Translation settings include a list of additional languages that can be used.
 To add a new language to the list, use the drop-down button on the left of **Translate to** option.
 To remove a language, use the context menu for any item in the list.

 .. figure:: images/bqm_metadata_translate.webp
     :alt: